|This is an unofficial version.

 Programs taken by persons in teacher education institutions for the purpose of teacher certification, shall be subject to the approval of the minister.

-In this section, "educational institution" means a school division, a school district, a private school or other educational organization.
+In this section, "educational institution" means a school division, a school district, an independent school or other educational organization.

 The minister may enter into a licensing agreement with any person, authorizing any educational institution designated by the minister under subsection (4) to copy, for educational purposes and on terms and conditions set out in the agreement, works protected by copyright and specified in the agreement.